 Quit smoking and avoid exposure to tobacco smoke.

 In 2017–18, 13.8% of people aged 18 and over were daily smokers.
 This was down from 18.9% in 2007–08, but has remained relatively stable since 2014–15, at around 14%.
 (AIHW 2020).

 | Wholegrains and dietary fibre

 Consuming wholegrains and foods containing dietary fibre decreases the risk of bowel cancer.

-Eating 3 servings (a total of 90 grams) of wholegrains a day, such as brown rice or wholemeal bread, can reduce the risk of bowel cancer by 17%.
+Eating at least 90 grams of wholegrains a day, such as brown rice or wholemeal bread, can reduce the risk of bowel cancer by 17%.

 Fill two-thirds or more of your plate with wholegrains, vegetables, fruits, beans and nuts and no more than one-third with animal protein such as poultry or lean red meat.